MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/plan-grouping.md

 - **Endpoint security** – **Account protection**
   - **GROUP NAME**_LocalUsersAndGroupsConfig_EDU

-If you have also previously created policies in the Intune admin center, you will also need to confirm if any of the custom policies created there to check and remediate any policy conflicts.

 #### Add new policy assignment to target group(s)

-Once all the potential sources of conflict have been reviewed and required exclusions are configured for any of the existing policies, you are now ready to assign the newly created policy to the desired user or device group.
-This can be done by simply selecting the group as "Included groups" or it can also be used in conjunction with assignment filters for additional targeting options as part of the policy assignment process.
+Once all the potential sources of conflict have been reviewed and required exclusions are configured for any of the existing policies, you can assign the new policy to the user or device group(s).
+Assign the policy using "Included groups" and optionally use assignment filters for additional targeting options.

 #### Monitoring for policy conflicts

 ##### [Intune](#tab/intune)

-After the new policy has been deployed, you can go check for any potential policy conflicts by going to **Devices** – **Monitor** – **Configuration policy assignment failure**.
-Review the newly created policy for conflicts in the report.
+ **Devices** – **Monitor** – **Configuration policy assignment failure**.
+Find the new policy and review any conflicts in the report.
 The report can also be exported to CSV.

 ##### [Intune for Education](#tab/intune-for-education)

-After the new policy has been deployed, you can check for any potential policy by going to **Reports** – **Settings error**.
+You can check for potential policy conflicts by going to **Reports** – **Settings error**.

 ---

-If a conflict is found, remove the overlapping settings from the new policy or exclude the targeted user and/or devices from existing policies.
+If a conflict is found, remove the overlapping settings from the new policy or exclude the targeted users or devices from existing policies.

 ## Example groups